 We have a wide selection of information in our Website including the history and origin of the breed, training methods and characteristics of the breed.
 Want to buy a pup?
 We have the current list of pups for sale in the Breeders Notes.
 Looking for a breeder?
 We have an excellent search engine (Locate a Breeder) to help you find a breeder near you.

-Bloodline for KARANA ROY IV can be seen here....
+Bloodline for WHISPER SNIP can be seen here....

 Below is part of an educational article the WKC commisioned by Deborah Maxwell BVSc.